jracelis-hub/my-learning-notes/vim/README.md

 ### ***Terminal Manipulation

 * To open up a terminal while in vim do
-	* `:term` This will open up a terminal in a screen above.
+	* `:ter` This will open up a terminal in a screen above.
 * To split screen up vertically
 	* `vsplit`
 	* shortcut `vsp`